 Posted on July 27, 2015 by KC Gonzalez

 It’s hard for most people to look ahead to the next milestone age without cringing.
-According to a new study by UTSA marketing assistant professor Rajesh Bhargave , though, milestone ages aren’t just a time to look in the mirror and dread another wrinkle.
+According to a new study by UTSA marketing assistant professor Rajesh Bhargave, though, milestone ages aren’t just a time to look in the mirror and dread another wrinkle.
 Most people use them to take a long hard look at their health.

 “I started thinking about the role of milestone ages,” Bhargave said.
 “A 50 year-old and a 51 year-old are not that different in any way, aside from one is at a milestone age and one isn’t.
 They’re looking at their lives very differently.”

-Bhargave co-wrote a study with marketing professor Talya Miron-Shatz , director of the Center for Medical Decision Making at Israel’s Ono Academic College.
+Bhargave co-wrote a study with marketing professor Talya Miron-Shatz, director of the Center for Medical Decision Making at Israel’s Ono Academic College.
 Miron-Shatz looked at health and decision-making, and together the two studied data sets of people ages 18-75 who were polled about overall life happiness.
 Noting that someone at 20 doesn’t have much in common with someone at 70, they decided to narrow it down to one factor: milestone age.

 “People make a big deal out of milestone ages, from a marketing standpoint,” he said.
 “Birthday cards are one thing, but then you get a bunch of mailers talking about retirement when you turn 60.
 So we thought that might affect how people look at their lives, not just in the moment but over the course of the year.”

 On any other birthday, Bhargave said, people measure their happiness largely based on day-to-day emotions.
-At milestone ages, people care plenty about their income and possessions, especially in comparison to those around them, but they also take stock of their health, both in regards to appearance and general comfort.
+At milestone ages, people care plenty about their income and possessions, especially in comparison to those around them, but they also take stock of their health, both in regard to appearance and general comfort.

 “Just like a colonoscopy became associated with age 50,” says Miron-Shatz, “milestone ages are a point where people pause and seriously consider their health.
 It’s amazing, though, how at 51, this effect evaporates.
 This makes public health campaigns so much more effective.”